 Whatever you type appears as is in that cell

-The green border is replaced by a grey (or grey and blue) border
+The green border is replaced by a blue border

 To switch to